mintuz/react-css-loader/README.md

 A library to load and tree shake standard CSS with a simple, flexible interface allowing you to only load the CSS you need and want, dependent on if your react components are rendering.

 ## Getting started
-To install run `npm install react-css-loader --save`
+To install run `npm install @mintuz/react-css-loader --save`

 ## Usage

 ### Client
-React CSS Loader provides a Higher Order Component which you pass your own components into and optionally an object as a second paramter with a function called `styles`.
+React CSS Loader provides a Higher Order Component which you pass your own components into and optionally an object as a second parameter with a function called `styles`.

 When a displayName is present on your component, react-css-loader will try to resolve the displayName to a css file on the server.
 For example if you had a displayName of `Header` it will try to resolve to `Header.css`.